NiskuT/Civilization/Rules/rules.md

 - The player cannot move more than one caravan to the same city or city-state during the same turn.
 When a player moves a caravan to a city-state or rival city, he or she resolves the following steps according to the destination:

-1. The player returns the caravan to his or her economy card.
+1. The caravan get back to the economy card.

 2. The player gains two boxes.

 	a.
-City-State: The bowes are placed on the card in his or her priority row that shares that city-state’s type.
+City-State: The boxes are placed on the card in his or her priority row that shares that city-state’s type.

 	b.
 Rival City: The boxes are placed on cards in his or her priority row, distributed as desired.

 3. The player may take one diplomacy card.

 	a.
 City-State: The player cannot take that card if he or she already has a copy of it.